Controversies surrounding Richard Wagner: Antisemitism

-Prior to 1850 (when he was 37) there is no record of Wagner expressing any particular antisemitic sentiment.
-However, as he struggled to develop his career he began to resent the success of Jewish composers such as Felix Mendelssohn and Giacomo Meyerbeer and blamed them for his lack of success, particularly after his stay in Paris in 1840–41 when he was impoverished and reduced to music copy-editing.
-Ironically, at the same time Wagner did have considerable contact with Meyerbeer, who loaned him money, and used his influence to arrange for the premiere of Rienzi, Wagner's first successful opera, in Dresden in 1842; Meyerbeer later expressed hurt and bewilderment over Wagner's written abuse of him, his works, and his faith.
-Wagner's first and most controversial essay on the subject was Das Judenthum in der Musik ('Jewishness in Music'), originally published under the pen-name K. Freigedank (K. Freethought) in 1850 in the Neue Zeitschrift für Musik.
-In a previous issue music critic Theodor Uhlig had attacked the success in Paris of Meyerbeer's Le prophète, and Wagner's essay expanded this to an attack on supposed 'Jewishness' in all German art.
-The essay purported to explain popular dislike of Jewish composers, in particular Mendelssohn and Meyerbeer, the latter of whom is not mentioned by name but is clearly a target.
-Wagner wrote that the German people were repelled by Jews due to their 'alien' appearance and behaviour: 'with all our speaking and writing in favour of the Jews' emancipation, we always felt instinctively repelled by any actual, operative contact with them.'
+Prior to 1850 (when he was 37), there is no record of Wagner expressing any particular antisemitic sentiment.
+Wagner's first and most controversial essay on the subject was Das Judenthum in der Musik (Jewishness in Music), originally published under the pen-name K. Freigedank (K. Freethought) in 1850 in the Neue Zeitschrift für Musik.
+In a previous issue, music critic Theodor Uhlig had attacked the success in Paris of Meyerbeer's Le prophète (1849), and Wagner's essay expanded this to an attack on supposed 'Jewishness' in all German art.
+The essay purported to explain popular dislike of Jewish composers, particularly Mendelssohn and Meyerbeer, the latter of whom is not mentioned by name but is clearly a target.
+Wagner wrote that the German people were repelled by Jews due to their 'alien' appearance and behaviour: "with all our speaking and writing in favour of the Jews’ emancipation, we always felt instinctively repelled by any actual, operative contact with them."
 He argued that Jewish musicians were only capable of producing music that was shallow and artificial because they had no connection to the genuine spirit of the German people.